raditya1117/HoneyBadger/fastapi-testing/article.md

 ```
 As you can see, both the responses have the same structure and they can be processed by the frontend app to show appropriate error messages to the user.
 Hence, it is important to handle request validation errors explicitely and standardize their responses.

-### Use logging for observability
+### Use logging and email alerts for observability
--Always Log the Actual Exception Internally
+It is important to log the error messages and exception trace before sending the error response.
+The error logs can help identify root cause of the errors and debug them to build a robust application.
+You should also configure email alerts for critical issues like security breaches, rate limit errors, or out of memory errors that should never be ignored.

-### Map Internal Errors to Safe Public Messages
+## Map Internal Errors to Safe Public Messages

 ## Conclusion
 This section will summarize what the article discussed and include a CTA.